Views

 The public

-property is used to manage the visibility of a view.
+parameter is used to manage the visibility of a view.
 Valid values

 for public